Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```
 # 3.6.9 - Network Connections

-## 3.6.9.1 - Ensure 'Prohibit installation and configuration of Network Bridge on your DNS domain network' is set to 'Enabled'
+## 3.6.9.1 - 'Prohibit installation and configuration of Network Bridge on your DNS domain network' is set to 'Enabled'

 >[!NOTE]
 >You can use this procedure to control a user's ability to install and configure a Network Bridge